tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 After this API is called, the `onEnterRoom(result)` callback from [TRTCCloudListener](https://intl.cloud.tencent.com/document/product/647/35127#trtccloudlistener) will be received: if room entry succeeded, `result` will be a positive number (`result` > 0), indicating the time in milliseconds (ms) used for entering the room; otherwise, `result` will be a negative number (`result` < 0), indicating the error code for room entry failure.
 For more information, please see [Error Codes](https://intl.cloud.tencent.com/document/product/647/35124).

->?No matter whether room entry is successful, `enterRoom` must be used together with `exitRoom`.
+>No matter whether room entry is successful, `enterRoom` must be used together with `exitRoom`.
 If `enterRoom` is called again before `exitRoom` is called, an unexpected error will occur.